How To Clean Up Your WordPress Media Library

 If you choose to delete your files using the dashboard as described above, you’ll also want to double-check them using FTP.
 Depending on how they were added, some images may still be hanging around on your server, so it’s important to make sure they’re removed for good.

-Excel with WP Engine
+Build Better WordPress Sites with WP Engine

 Much like a messy room, a cluttered Media Library probably isn’t very functional.
 Fortunately, we’re here to help you learn more about exceptional website management.